-Couples Counselor Recommends These 9 Activities To Rebuild Trust In A Relationship
+Couples Counselor Recommends 15 Activities To Rebuild Trust In A Relationship

-You need to have an unambiguous clarity about the definition of trust if you wish to learn how to save a relationship without trust.
-When helping couples reinstate mutual trust, I often begin with a worksheet that offers them a framework to operate within.
-I hope, with its help, you too will get a better perspective on what it means to build trust in your relationship:
+You need to have unambiguous clarity about the definition of ‘trust’ if you wish to learn how to rebuild trust in a relationship.
+For helping couples bridge the trust gap, Kavita shares a worksheet that offers a framework to operate within:

-Now that you have a better understanding of trust-building behaviors in a relationship, the next important question is: How do you practice them in a manner that makes your partner see that you’re making an earnest effort to build trust in a relationship again?
-To that end, here are 9 activities to rebuild trust in a relationship that you can explore:
+Now that you have a better understanding of relationship trust-building exercises, the next important question is: How do you practice them in a manner that makes your partner see that you’re making an earnest effort for a deeper connection?
+To that end, here are 15 activities to rebuild trust in a relationship that you can explore:

 Related Reading: Drawing The Line Between Love And Privacy In A Relationship